 Barbara Finck MD, has been the Chief Medical Officer of Coherus BioSciences, Inc. since 2013 and was instrumental in the development and approval of UDENYCA®, a biosimilar for pegfilgrastim (FDA and EMA approved in 2018) and a biosimilar for adalibumab (Humira®) recently FDA approved in December, 2021.
 Dr. Finck attended the University of California, San Francisco medical school where she subsequently trained in Internal Medicine and Rheumatology and was board certified in both.
 She has more than 25 years of preclinical and clinical drug development experience in academic and biopharmaceutical settings.
 Dr. Finck, whose drug development activities have spanned multiple therapeutic areas, started her pharmaceutical career at ALZA as medical director for early clinical development of Ditropan-XL®, to treat spasms of the bladder.
 At Immunex Corporation (Nasdaq: IMNX) (later acquired by Amgen Inc. (Nasdaq AMGN)) she was lead medical director from 1995 to 2000 and directed the Phase III clinical development of Enbrel® in early rheumatoid arthritis and juvenile idiopathic arthritis.
 She subsequently held senior level positions at several innovative biopharmaceutical companies.
-At Eos Biotechnology, she was Vice President for Clinical Development from 2000 to 2003 and following the acquisition of Eos Biotechnology by PDL Biopharma, Inc. (Nasdaq: PDLI) in 2003 she was Vice President, Clinical Development at PDLI until 2007 when she joined Osprey Pharmaceutical USA as Senior Vice President, Research and Development and Chief Medical Officer from 2017 to 2010.
-From 2010 to 2012, Dr. Finck served as Chief Medical Officer of NKT Therapeutics, Inc. prior to joining Coherus BioSciences, where she was Chief Medical Officer from 2013 to December 2018.
+At Eos Biotechnology, she was Vice President for Clinical Development at PDLI until 2007 when she joined Osprey Pharmaceutical USA as Senior Vice President, Research and Development and Chief Medical Officer from 2010 to 2012, Dr. Finck served as Chief Medical Officer of NKT Therapeutics, Inc. prior to joining Coherus BioSciences, where she was Chief Medical Officer from 2013 to December 2018.
 After a brief semi-retirement during which she was instrumental in the foundation of NVasc, a start-up biotech company focused on ischemic retinal diseases, she returned to Coherus as the acting Chief Medical Officer.
-Dr. Finck is well-qualified to serve as our director due to
+Dr. Finck is well-qualified to serve as our director due to her extensive drug development and regulatory approval experience.